BadgerLoop/WirelessCommunicationModule/badgerloop-backend/README.md

 	./bl-ha-init.sh

-This will start a docker machine instance (Basically a Virtual Machine) called "bl-backend" and start running 3 Exis node containers and an ha proxy container on that docker-machine instance.
+This will start a docker machine instance (Basically a Virtual Machine) called "bl-backend"

 To stop the containers from running run: